-This year, we are exploring ‘Identities & Belonging’ from a variety of perspectives, through a series of interdisciplinary conferences, panel debates, seminars and retreats.
+During the academic year from September 2018 to August 2019, we explored ‘Identities & Belonging’ from a variety of perspectives, through a series of interdisciplinary conferences, panel debates, seminars and retreats.

 Identities and belonging are symbiotic: they lie at the heart of our social lives and structures.
 The many ways in which we identify ourselves, and the different ways that people identify us in return, depend on a wide range of factors, including our work and employment status, age, gender, ethnic background, social class, religiosity or cultural background.

 Our 2018-19 annual series on 'Identities & Belonging' explored:

 How governments, institutions and community practitioners can promote the multiple faiths, cultural differences, values and viewpoints that characterise a pluralistic society

 Whether it is possible for society to accommodate diversity peacefully

 How society can foster constructive cohesion in response to increasingly fluid and diverse identities and visions of belonging.

 You will find tweets and social media posts relating to the series at #CLidentities.